luigifreda/pyslam/docs/PYTHON-VIRTUAL-ENVS.md

 ## Create a `pyslam` python virtual environment

-You don't need this if you already launched the main install script `install_all_venvsh` (see above).
+You don't need this if you already launched the main install script `install_all.sh` (see above).

 In order to create a custom `pyslam` python virtual environment, get in the root of this repository and run the following command:
 ```bash
 $ . pyenv-create.sh